PDD (Pinduoduo Inc.) stock is in for a key growth catalyst - The Dwinnex

-In the latest session, Pinduoduo Inc. (NASDAQ: PDD) closed at $87.80 up 1.69% from its previous closing price of $86.34.
-In other words, the price has increased by $+1.46 from its previous closing price.
-On the day, 19472937 shares were traded.
-PDD stock price reached its highest trading level at $89.87 during the session, while it also had its lowest trading level at $84.71.
+As of close of business last night, Pinduoduo Inc.’s stock clocked out at $89.71, down -1.54% from its previous closing price of $91.11.
+In other words, the price has decreased by -$1.40 from its previous closing price.
+On the day, 10104256 shares were traded.
+PDD stock price reached its highest trading level at $92.03 during the session, while it also had its lowest trading level at $89.07.

 3 Tiny Stocks Primed to Explode